shz9/magenpy/README.md

 # gwas-simulator
-A module for loading and simulating GWAS data
+A module for efficiently loading and simulating GWAS data

+By: Shadi Zabad and Matias Calderini